-Erected 2005 by the Dane County Historical Society.
-(Marker Number 42.)
+Erected 2005 by the Dane County Historical Society

 Marker series.
 This marker is included in the Wisconsin, Dane County Historical Society marker series.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Old Military Road - 100 Mile Point (approx. 1.7 miles away); Historic Tree (approx. 4˝ miles away); Schumacher Farm (approx. 5.2 miles away); Ella Wheeler Wilcox (approx. 5˝ miles away); The Matz Farmstead (approx. 7.3 miles away); St. Mary of the Oaks (approx. 7˝ miles away); Indian Lake (approx. 7.6 miles away); Andreas Dahl (approx. 7.7 miles away).
+Old Military Road - 100 Mile Point (approx. 1.7 miles away); Historic Tree (approx. 4½ miles away); Schumacher Farm (approx. 5.2 miles away); Ella Wheeler Wilcox (approx. 5½ miles away); The Story of the Pink Elephant (approx. 5.9 miles away); The Matz Farmstead (approx. 7.3 miles away); St. Mary of the Oaks (approx. 7½ miles away); Indian Lake (approx. 7.6 miles away).

 More about this marker.
 There is an identical marker on the Dane County Courthouse in Madison, Wisconsin.